-The Hyper Text Transfer Protocol is probably the most used network protocol in the World Wide Web.
-Over the years we witnessed the milestones it reached, its up and downsides and of course how it evolved.
-The latest update of that protocol brought the HTTP/2 version to the field and it is full of innovations, new and improved features and even better security level.
-But how did it reached that milestone – That question we will answer in following lines of this blog post!
+The HyperText Transfer Protocol is probably the most used network protocol in the World Wide Web.
+Over the years, we witnessed the milestones it reached, its up and downsides, and of course, how it evolved.
+The latest update of that protocol brought the HTTP/2 version to the field.
+It is full of innovations, new and improved features, and even better security levels.
+How did it reach that milestone – That question we will answer in the following lines of this blog post!

 HTTP 0.9 and HTTP 1.0